LSAT® Exam

 Retaking the LSAT

 You may retake the LSAT, but there are limits.
 LSAC currently permits test takers to take the LSAT five times within the current reportable score period and seven times over a lifetime.
-Canceled scores count toward these limits, while absences and withdrawals do not.
+Check LSAC’s current retake policy before scheduling another attempt.

 How Can I Prepare for the LSAT?